pantheon-systems/documentation/source/_docs/redis.md

       - `redis_client_host`
       - `redis_client_port`
       - `redis_client_password`
-  4. Add the following Redis cache configuration to the **end** of `sites/default/settings.php`, after [Domain Access](/docs/read-environment-config/#domain-access) configurations.
+  4. Add the following Redis cache configuration to the **end** of `sites/default/settings.php`.
 These are the **mandatory**, required Redis configurations for every site.

       ```php
       // All Pantheon Environments.